hawthorne-michaeld/USA-250th-Anniversary-National-Suitability-Analysis/GitHub Project 2 (USA 250th Anniversary Suitability Analysis)/README.md

-The results are presented as well as a full analysis, methods used, and output maps through ArcGIS StoryMap.
+The results, as well as a full analysis, methods used, and output maps are presented through ArcGIS StoryMaps.